MicroEJ/docs/PlatformDeveloperGuide/systemView.rst

 A specific SystemView extension made by MicroEJ allows to traces the OS tasks and the MicroEJ Java threads at the same time.
 This chapter explains how to add SystemView feature in a platform and how to setup it.

+A SystemView support is provided to use the software with a MicroEJ system.
+This documentation shows how to setup your BSP and your Java application.

 .. note:: SystemView for MicroEJ is compatible with FreeRTOS 9 and FreeRTOS 10.

 .. note:: This SystemView section has been written for SystemView version V2.52a.
 A new version of this documentation will arrive later to support the latest SystemView version.